Olive trees on the road

-The saying goes 'olive trees are planted for grandchildren', but, nowadays modern agronomic techniques allow great results to be achieved in a matter of a few years.
+The adage says 'olive trees are planted for the grandchildren', however modern agronomic techniques allow nowadays impressive results to be achieved in a matter of a few years.

 The objective of the project is the intensive production of olives, resulting in the extraction of high quality extra-virgin olive oil and table olives, destined for local use, and for export to the region.